nextgraph-org/nextgraph-rs/ng-app/README.md

 ```
 pnpm webbuild
 // then the application is available in dist-web folder
-// can be served with cd dist-web ; python3 -m http.server
+// can be served with:
+cd dist-web ; python3 -m http.server
 ```

-in order a build a self-contained html file, useful for offline use, do:
+in order to build a self-contained html file, useful for offline use, do:

 ```
 pnpm filebuild